 Edge case: Calling Grunt tasks from Gulp

-So as it turns out some of our favorite plugins used in Grunt are not available in Gulp.
-Before using Gulp I use Grunt and a plugin named “grunt-merge-json” to combine separate JSON files.
+So as it turns out, some of our favorite plugins used in Grunt are not available in Gulp.
+Before using Gulp I used Grunt and a plugin named “grunt-merge-json” to combine separate JSON files.
 Not only did it combine the JSON but merged them and eliminated duplication.
 I tried several Gulp plugins but nothing worked as expected.
 In time, a developer will build this plugin for Gulp but until then we can execute Grunt commands from our Gulp implementation.

 From the command-line install